 I sit there quietly, late into the night.
 I’m feeling everything everywhere.
-My intensity is both a blessing and a curse that comes with great responsibility and a need for transparency.
+My intensity is both a blessing and a curse.
+It comes with great responsibility, and a greater need for transparency.
 Not for the faint of heart.
 I love with both my hands and all of my fingers.
 When I hurt, I hurt in every colour, from every angle, in any lighting.
 Other feelings are bland, beige, tasteless.
 Mine grow into a thick, coarse darkness I have to keep kicking until it bleeds daylight all over again.

 Fiery, roaring, breath-snatching, red hot soul.
 Bubbles deep in your stomach and your head spinning and your heart pounding kind of soul.
 I feel and I feel and I feel, like I am banging at the insides of a cage.
 There is too much me in me, until a rage spread thin, like apathy, takes over.
 I lay down by the window, exhausted at best, empty at worst.
 I still feel myself, but at a lower volume.
 I find comfort in knowing that the opposite of coherent is interesting – just enough to get back on my feet again.